 For each PDU Session Resource, if the Network Instance IE is included in the PDU Session Resource To Setup List IE or the PDU Session Resource To Modify List IE in the BEARER CONTEXT MODIFICATION REQUEST message and the Common Network Instance IE is not included, the gNB-CU-UP shall, if supported, use it when selecting transport network resource as specified in TS 23.501 [20].

 For each PDU session, if the Common Network Instance IE is included in the PDU Session Resource To Setup List IE or the PDU Session Resource To Modify List IE in the BEARER CONTEXT MODIFICATION REQUEST message, the gNB-CU-UP shall, if supported, use it when selecting transport network resource as specified in TS 23.501 [20].

+For each PDU session, if the Redundant NG UL UP Transport Layer Information IE is included in the PDU Session Resource To Setup List IE or the PDU Session Resource To Modify List IE in the BEARER CONTEXT MODIFICATION REQUEST message, the gNB-CU-UP shall, if supported, include the Redundant NG DL UP Transport Layer Information IE in the PDU Session Resource Setup List IE or the PDU Session Resource Modified List IE in the BEARER CONTEXT MODIFICATION RESPONSE message.

+If the Redundant Common Network Instance IE is included in the PDU Session Resource To Setup List IE or the PDU Session Resource To Modify List IE in the BEARER CONTEXT MODIFICATION REQUEST message, the gNB-CU-UP shall, if supported, use it when selecting transport network resource for the redundant transmission as specified in TS 23.501 [20].

+For each PDU session for which the Redundant QoS Flow Indicator IE is included in QoS Flows Information To Be Setup IE contained in the BEARER CONTEXT MODIFICATION REQUEST message, the gNB-CU-UP shall, if support, shall store and use it as specified in TS 23.501 [20].

 If the QoS Flow Mapping Indication IE is contained in the QoS Flow QoS Parameters List IE in the BEARER CONTEXT MODIFICATION REQUEST message, the gNB-CU-UP shall, if supported, replace any previously received value and take it into account that only the uplink or downlink QoS flow is mapped to the DRB.